 4. Create the video (or hire an expert)

 This is where many people start – and it can really undermine them, since they haven’t established a clear idea of what they want to achieve and get across.

 If you’re looking to record the video yourself, you can make the recordings on your screen using a tool like Quicktime which comes pre-installed on most Apple devices.

 You might also want to include a voiceover – which you can record yourself if you have the right setup, or find a professional using a freelancer service or hire an expert video agency like Wyzowl (shameless plug).

 A DIY video is always appealing because of its low cost, and it’s often a good way to validate the idea of actually having a video – but don’t forget there’s an opportunity cost here, too.
 It’s often a false economy – as with all marketing material, the quality (or lack thereof) does say a lot about your brand, product or service.
 A potential user watching your video is an opportunity to really wow them and excite them about your app, and, given how widely a great video can be used, it’s often worth pushing the boat out and getting something really special produced.
 As the saying often goes – buy cheap, buy twice!

-- Upload to YouTube.
-We’ve mentioned it previously, but YouTube is the web’s 2nd largest search engine.
+We’ve mentioned it previously, but YouTube is the web’s 2nd most visited website and the 2nd largest search engine behind Google.
 Having a presence on there can boost app discovery – particularly if you optimise the video around keywords that people might search for our of interest, e.g. ‘manage projects’ or ‘track my workouts.’
 If you can be prominently positioned when people search for these keywords, you stand a great chance of reaching people who’ve never previously heard about your app.
 Free tools like WhatsmySERP and Answer the Public are a great way to work out what people are searching for, and in what volume!

 Thanks for reading